aroberge/reeborg-world-creation/extending/animated-images.md

 The default time interval between changes of images is 120 ms; this is reset whenever a world is loaded and can be changed for a given world by assigning a value to `RUR.ANIMATION_TIME` in the **Onload **or **Pre **editor; this is a global value and the last setting is the one that applies for the entire program.[^1]

-Currently, 5 different types of animations are supported.
+Currently, five different types of animations are supported.
 This is demonstrated in the world

 ```py
 World("/worlds/examples/animated_all.json", "animated")